Menu Icon

 How is erectile dysfunction diagnosed?

-The full testing process may involve everything from discussing medical history and sexual history with a health professional to undergoing blood tests or imaging studies that may indicate signs of physical problems.
+To diagnose erectile dysfunction, a thorough history and physical examination are typically conducted.
+The full testing process may involve everything from discussing medical history and sexual history with a health professional to undergoing blood tests or imaging studies that may indicate signs of physical issues.

 Medical history assessment

 During the assessment, the care provider may also look at what oral medications the patient may be taking, including over-the-counter drugs.
-Lifestyle factors are often discussed as well, relative to issues such as regular exercise or nutritional habits.
+Lifestyle factors are often discussed, too, such as exercise and nutritional habits.

 International Index of Erectile Function (IIEF) or Sexual Health Inventory for Men (SHIM) screening

 The physical examination involves evaluating the genitals, including the penis and scrotum, for lesions, scars, and plaques, as well as the positioning of the urethral opening (where urine and semen exit the body).xvii During the exam, the physician will also evaluate the size of the testicles and look for any other changes.
-It may also include an evaluation of the cardiovascular system and screen for physical indicators of decreased testosterone or hyperprolactinemia.
+They may also evaluate the cardiovascular system and screen for physical indicators of decreased testosterone or hyperprolactinemia.

 Blood tests may be performed to examine biological markers for underlying conditions such as low testosterone or other hormonal changes.

-In some cases, additional testing may be recommended to determine the cause of ED.
-A nocturnal penile tumescence (NPT) test may be performed during a sleep study to determine how many erections a man has while he is asleep.
-If a man is not having natural erections during sleep, this can be an indicator of erectile dysfunction.
-NPT is not commonly performed currently due to difficulty administering the test and a high rate of false negatives.
+In some cases, additional testing may be recommended to determine the cause of erectile dysfunction.
+A nocturnal penile tumescence (NPT) test may be performed during a sleep study to determine how many erections a male has while he is asleep.
+If a male is not having natural erections during sleep, it can be an indicator of erectile dysfunction.
+Currently, NPT is not commonly performed due to difficulty administering the test and a high rate of false negatives.

-Other testing includes a penile injection (called an intracavernosal injection [ICI]) administered in the doctor’s office with a medicine to stimulate erection.
-This can allow physicians to determine the cause of ED and to assess for penile curvature (Peyronie’s disease).
-A special ultrasound test called a penile duplex ultrasound may also be used to assess for blood flow to and from the penis before and during the induced erection.xviii
+Other testing includes a penile injection (called an intracavernosal injection (ICI)) administered in a doctor’s office with a medicine to stimulate erection.
+This test can allow physicians to determine the cause of ED and to assess penile curvature (Peyronie’s disease).
+A special ultrasound test called a penile duplex ultrasound may also be used to check blood flow to and from the penis before and during the induced erection.xviii

 How does erectile dysfunction impact fertility?

-What ED treatment options are available and how successful are they?
+What erectile dysfunction treatment options are available and how successful are they?

-Seeking treatment for ED can be intimidating, but several treatment options have been shown to be effective for helping a man achieve an erection that is satisfactory for sexual intercourse.
-Doctors treat erectile dysfunction according to the underlying cause, and some men will need a multifaceted approach to achieve the best treatment outcomes.
+Seeking treatment for erectile dysfunction can be intimidating, but several treatment options have been shown to be effective for helping males achieve erections that are satisfactory for sexual intercourse.
+Doctors treat erectile dysfunction according to the underlying cause, and some males will need a multifaceted approach to achieve the best treatment outcomes.

 Pharmacotherapy

-While effective, prescription drugs do not help with sexual arousal directly, only sexual function, and must be taken in combination with sexual stimulation in order to work.
-However, many men find that once they are able to get an erection with the help of a prescription drug, the sexual arousal aspect comes more naturally, and ejaculation is easier because sensitivity is enhanced with better blood flow.
+While effective, prescription drugs only help with sexual function.
+They do not directly help with sexual arousal and must be used in combination with sexual stimulation in order to work.
+However, many males find that once they get an erection with the help of a prescription drug, the sexual arousal aspect comes more naturally, and ejaculation is easier because sensitivity is enhanced with better blood flow.

 Lifestyle changes

-Lifestyle modifications, including smoking cessation, decreasing alcohol intake, weight loss, and increasing physical activity have been shown to improve erectile function,xxvi though they may take up to two years to do so.xxvii
+Lifestyle modifications, including stopping smoking, decreasing alcohol intake, losing weight, and increasing physical activity have been shown to improve erectile function,xxvi though they may take up to two years to work.xxvii

-If a health care provider does provide medical advice that involves making lifestyle changes, these recommendations should be taken seriously.
+If a healthcare provider provides medical advice that involves making lifestyle changes, these recommendations should be taken seriously.

 Dietary supplements